 As of Dec.
-31, 2021, the latest measurement date, Williamson County participates in:

-- Texas County & District Retirement System, a nontraditional, defined-benefit pension plan that provides retirement, disability, and death benefits for all full-time employees that is 102.5% funded, with a net pension asset equal to \$15.2 million.
+31, 2021, the latest measurement date, the county participates in Texas County & District Retirement System, a nontraditional, defined-benefit pension plan that provides retirement, disability, and death benefits for all full-time employees that is 102.5% funded, with a net pension asset equal to \$15.2 million.
 Contributions are actuarially determined, and the county has consistently contributed in excess of annual required costs.
 Plan contributions exceeded our actual and minimum-funding progress guidelines.
-Actuarial assumptions include a 7.6% discount, which we view as aggressive, and a closed amortization period. - The county provides certain health care benefits through a single-employer, defined-benefit OPEB plan for all full-time employees who meet eligibility requirements.
+Actuarial assumptions include a 7.6% discount, which we view as aggressive, coupled with a closed amortization period.

+Williamson County provides certain health-care benefits through a single-employer, defined-benefit OPEB plan for all full-time employees that meet eligibility requirements.
 The county's net OPEB liability was \$55.6 million as of Sept.
 30, 2022.